CS-ALP/CS-ALP/README.md

       If you're using Arch Linux, run <code>sudo pacman -S git</code>
     </li>
     <li>
-      Run these commands:
+      Run these commands to initialize your Git folder and to copy this repository.
       <pre><code>
         git init
         git clone https://github.com/CS-ALP/CS-ALP.git
       </code></pre>
     </li>
     <li>
       Now add your files to the folder.
-For exmaple, you want to add the file `Hello`:
+For example, if you want to add the file `Hello`, do
       <pre><code>
         git add hello
       </code></pre>